mcci-catena/Catena-Sketches/catena4450m101_sensor/README.md

 It has a number of advanced options; use `./git-boot.sh -h` to get help, or look at the source code [here](gitboot.sh).

 ## Build and Download

+Shutdown the Arduino IDE and restart it, just in case.

+Ensure selected board is 'Adafruit Feather M0'

 Follow normal Arduino IDE procedures to build and download the sketch to the Catena 4450.

 ## Provision your Catena 4450